Given, as I showed, that the Eulerian fluid action, after the ADM splitting, is

 and get:

-between solutions and of the Wheeler-DeWitt equation and in the minisuperspace setting, the Wheeler-DeWitt equation:
+of the Wheeler-DeWitt equation and in the minisuperspace setting, the Wheeler-DeWitt equation:

 simplifies due to multiplication of both sides by